ls1intum/Athena/playground/README.md

 By default the `playground/data/evaluation` folder is empty.
 You can use this folder to store your own data that you want to use for evaluation purposes.

 If you are working with [Artemis](https://github.com/ls1intum/Artemis) LMS and want to use their data for evaluation, you can request an anonymized copy of their database from the Artemis team.
-You will need to give a reason for your request and sign a data protection agreement.
+You will need to give a reason for your request and sign a data protection agreement (NDA).
 Please contact the Artemis team for more information.

 Once you get the data, you can export it to the Playground with the following commands:

+**Loading the Database Dump:**
 ```bash
 npm run export:artemis:export:artemis:1-load-anonymized-database-dump
 ```

 This will load the data into your local Mysql database (just reuse your Artemis database).

+**Exporting from the Database:**

 Then you can export the data to the Playground with the following command:

 ```bash
 npm run export:artemis:2-evaluation-data